The Extremity Premium: Sentiment Regimes and Adverse Selection in Cryptocurrency Markets: Abstract

 \section{Abstract}

 Using the Crypto Fear \& Greed Index and Bitcoin daily data, we document that sentiment \textit{extremity} predicts excess uncertainty beyond realized volatility.
 Extreme fear and extreme greed regimes exhibit significantly higher spreads than neutral periods---a phenomenon we term the ``extremity premium.''
-Extended validation on the full Fear \& Greed history (February 2018--January 2026, $N = 2{,}896$) confirms the finding: within-volatility-quintile comparisons show a significant premium ($p < 0.001$, within-quintile stratified Cohen's $d = 0.21$; pooled $d = 0.40$), Granger causality from uncertainty to spreads is strong ($F = 211$), and placebo tests reject the null ($p < 0.0001$).
+Extended validation on the full Fear \& Greed history (February 2018--January 2026, $N = 2{,}896$) confirms the finding: within-volatility-quintile comparisons show a premium ($p < 0.001$, pooled volatility-demeaned Cohen's $d = 0.21$---a \emph{post-hoc, exploratory} test, as the pre-specified within-quintile endpoint does not survive multiple-testing correction; raw pooled extreme-vs-neutral $d = 0.40$), Granger causality runs from uncertainty to spreads (primary-sample $F = 12.79$; the extended-sample $F = 211$ is partly mechanical, sharing a high-low input with the spread measure), and placebo tests reject the null ($p < 0.0001$).
 The effect replicates on Ethereum and across 6 of 7 market cycles.
 However, the premium is sensitive to functional form: comprehensive regression controls absorb regime effects, while nonparametric stratification preserves them.
 We interpret this as evidence that sentiment extremity captures volatility-regime interactions not fully represented by parametric controls---consistent with, but not conclusively separable from, the F\&G Index's embedded volatility component.
-An agent-based model reproduces the pattern qualitatively.
+An agent-based model is included as an illustrative device that reproduces the pattern qualitatively; because its spread-uncertainty link is coded rather than emergent, it does no inferential work, and the inferential weight rests entirely on the empirical analysis (the formal moment-matching test we report validates a separate simplified model, not the full agent specification).
 The results suggest that intensity, not direction, drives uncertainty-linked liquidity withdrawal in cryptocurrency markets, though identification of ``pure'' sentiment effects from volatility remains an open challenge.

 \textbf{Keywords:} extremity premium, sentiment regimes, adverse selection, market microstructure, cryptocurrency, agent-based modeling

 \textbf{JEL Classification:} C63, G12, G14